snowman-repos/book/project_managers/README.md

 Whether you already have basic functional specifications put together or not, you need to come into the meeting with as much useful information as possible.
 At the very least you should be aware of the project goals and deliverables, enough to know who on your team needs to be involved.
 Ideally you'll have detailed information from the project owner about their background, business needs, users or customers.
 You'll have stakeholder interviews, style and content guidlines, a feature list, technical requirements, server and domain information, analytics data, key performance indicators, required deliverables, and anything that will help your team to get started.
 Gather as much information as possible, even if you don't plan to formally present it someone on the team might ask a question and you'll be prepared.
 You could even get feedback from certain team members while you're in this information gathering phase to learn more about what they might need to know.
 The more prepared you are the more likely it is that the team will trust your judgement and follow your lead throughout the life cycle of the project.

 All the information you have is probably compiled into some kind of project plan or functional specifications outlining all the tasks, responsibilities, and timeframes.
 While this should get you off to a good start, it's important to realise that such a plan is, at this stage, not set in stone.
 In fact it should never be.
 You'll undoubtedly have a list of questions or assumptions that you must also bring to this meeting.
 In presenting the plan to the team, asking questions, and gathering feedback, you'll be able to refine and validate it.
+Given that the outcome of the meeting will allow you to furnish your plan, ensure you arrange it well enough in advance of the project start date so that you can compile the information for everyone before they begin.
+Early scheduling will also ensure that everyone is available and that the meeting itself doesn't eat into the project work time.

 The final preparation step is actually scheduling the meeting at a time that best suits everyone.
 But who is everyone?